guigarage/guigarage.github.io/_posts/2015-11-30-styling-a-javafx-scrollbar.md

 layout: post
 author: hendrik
 categories: [General, JavaFX]
-excerpt: 'Styling a scrollbar in JavaFX isn't that easy since it it composed of several internal nodes.
-Thanks to CSS all the internal nodes can be styled by using the defined style classes of the nodes.'
+excerpt: "Styling a scrollbar in JavaFX isn't that easy since it it composed of several internal nodes.
+Thanks to CSS all the internal nodes can be styled by using the defined style classes of the nodes."
 featuredImage: sample-2
 permalink: '2015/11/styling-a-javafx-scrollbar/'
 header: